ainephelan/ainephelan.github.io/_posts/2019-05-04-buddies-sql-python.md

 Let's see how the reps perform relative to each other for any given month.
 I get all the sales data for reps grouped by month and plot it on a line graph.

-However, I can see **in this format** the results are not the easiest to interpret and draw conclusions from.
+However, I can see **in this format** the results are **not the easiest** to interpret and draw conclusions from.

+Nor do they give us any sense of how the reps perform overall relative to each other.

 ```python
 # Get total sales grouped by rep and sales month